Meet the Team

 Specializing in guest posts about parenting and pets.

-Savvy History specializes in taking true stories from history - full of depravity, folly, and vice - and presenting them as songs.
-The Midwest songwriting duo of teacher/writer Michelle and bassist/programming tech Adam play live music throughout the summer.
+Savvy History specializes in taking true stories from history and presenting them as songs.
+The Midwest songwriting duo of teacher/writer Michelle and her husband bassist/sound tech Adam play live music throughout the summer.

 Michelle grew up on a century farm near Effigy Mounds National Monument.
-Always interested in many forms of writing, she received her first guitar on her 17th birthday and soon began writing songs about the mental health struggles of her teenage years.
+Interested in many forms of writing, she received her first guitar on her 17th birthday and soon began writing songs .
 She recorded her first album 2 years later and then began performing locally.

 NE Iowa arts monthly Tapestry Magazine described her debut album Jump Roping in Chains as “A fearless collection of songs that strips away any pretension…” A local newspaper noted at the time, "Her voice comes out confident and reassured, her songs possess tightly woven lyrics and her guitar playing ability is inspiring and mature."
 This warm local response, coupled with her relentless performance schedule, broadened her horizons and introduced her to many new friends, supporters, and collaborators.